-Silage is a good forage option for sheep, but do not feed mouldy or obviously soil-contaminated silage to ewes as there is a high risk of listeria abortion.
-Ensure clamps and bales are well sealed and protected against bird and vermin damage so no air can reach the silage.
-For more information, see Making grass silage for Better Returns, available in hard copy and online at ahdb.org.uk
+Silage is a good forage option for sheep, but check it before feeding.
+Do not feed mouldy silage to ewes as there is a high risk of listeria abortion.
+Ensure clamps and bales are well protected against bird and vermin damage so no air can reach the silage.